 Impact this positive and this immediate, shows how worthwhile the investment has been, and Chinachem are already forging ahead with more projects using this methodology.

-This form of continual assessment and continual improvement, lies at the heart of the Three Ps.
+This commitment to continuous assessment and improvement lies at the core of Chinachem’s mission to create Places with Heart.
 But it also relies on cooperation and adoption by stakeholders right across the business spectrum, so choosing the right partners is key.
 So much more can be achieved by cooperation.